Azure/template-analyzer/CONTRIBUTING.md

 * Code submitted must have [basic unit test coverage](#tests), and have all the unit tests pass.
 Functional tests are encouraged.
 Code submitted must have all the built-in rule tests pass.
 If applicable, new rules should add [tests for built-in rules](#contributing-analyzer-rules).
 * Code should be commented.
-* Code should be able to merge without any conflicts into the `development` branch.
+* Code changes should be made in a new branch off the `development` branch.
+Pull requests must target `development`.
 * Code should pass all relevant static checks and coding guidelines.
 * All build warnings and code analysis warnings should be fixed prior to submission.